Legh of Lyme Muniments

 The muniments relate to:

-- the Cheshire estates (with property in Lyme Handley, Disley, Pott Shrigley, Macclesfield, Grappenhall, Norbury, Marple, and Broomedge and Heatley in Lymm)
+- the Cheshire estates (property in Lyme Handley, Disley, Pott Shrigley, Macclesfield, Grappenhall, Norbury, Marple, and Broomedge and Heatley in Lymm).

-There is an extensive and important selection of personal correspondence, dating from the sixteenth century onwards, including correspondence with members of the Gerard, Egerton and Chicheley families, including much material on eighteenth-century Northern politics.
+There is an extensive and important selection of personal correspondence, dating from the 16th century onwards, including correspondence with members of the Gerard, Egerton and Chicheley families.
+Particularly significant are a number of 17th-century letters written by or to women.
+The correspondence is also relevant to studies of 18th-century Northern politics.

-- Partially listed: calendar of deeds and typescript list of correspondence.
+- Partially listed: a 19th-century handwritten catalogue of deeds and a typescript list of correspondence are available via the Special Collections reading rooms.

 - See also Catherine Danter, ‘The eighteenth-century rebuilding of Lyme Park, Cheshire, and the Leoni Collection at the John Rylands University Library of Manchester’, Bulletin of the John Rylands University Library of Manchester, vol. 82, no. 1 (2000), pp. 49–80.